atrocore/docs-old/_writing-standards.md

 - Use bullet points for lists.
 - Avoid using bullet points for multi-line sentences.
 - Use file names without extensions as labels for your images (which are in brackets), eg \[attribute-tab-create\]\(../_assets/user-guide/attribute_tab/attribute-tab-create.png\)

+In other topics follow the recommendations of this Guide: https://developers.google.com/style